 However legal malpractice cases are tougher to recover on than many other types of cases, given that:

-- LawPro pays out on only 13% of claims
+- LawPro pays out on less than 20% of claims

 Legal Malpractice Examples

 While it is sometimes difficult for a client to determine if their lawyer has committed legal malpractice, here are a few warning signs and potential examples of legal malpractice:

 - Your lawyer has previously been sued for malpractice or disciplined by the Law Society of Upper Canada.

 - There are other open LawPro claims against your lawyer or his/her law office.